ernestopmaria/Delivery/README.md

 # Delivery
-That's a simple api for delivery app built using techs like primsa , express, typescript, bcrypt, jsonwebtoken etc.
+That's a simple api for delivery app built using techs like prisma , express, typescript, bcrypt, jsonwebtoken etc.